flowerinthenight/hedge/README.md

 [![main](https://github.com/flowerinthenight/hedge/actions/workflows/main.yml/badge.svg)](https://github.com/flowerinthenight/hedge/actions/workflows/main.yml)

 ## hedge
 A library built on top of [`spindle`](https://github.com/flowerinthenight/spindle) and [Cloud Spanner](https://cloud.google.com/spanner) that provides rudimentary distributed computing facilities to Kubernetes deployments.
-Features include a consistent, append-only, Spanner-backed distributed key/value storage, a distributed locking/leader election mechanism through `spindle`, a simple member-leader communication mechanism, and a distributed semaphore (WIP).
+Features include a consistent, append-only, Spanner-backed distributed key/value storage, a distributed locking/leader election mechanism through `spindle`, a simple member-leader communication and broadcast mechanism, and a distributed semaphore (WIP).

 ## Why?
 In a nutshell, I wanted something much simpler than using [Raft](https://raft.github.io/) (my [progress](https://github.com/flowerinthenight/testqrm) on that front is quite slow), or worse, [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) (Raft maybe as the long-term goal).
 And I wanted an easily-accessible storage that is a bit decoupled from the code (easier to edit, debug, backup, etc).
 We are already a heavy Spanner user, and `spindle` has been in our production for quite a while now: these two should be able to do it, preferably on a k8s Deployment; StatefulSets or DaemonSets shouldn't be a requirement.
 Since then, additional features have been added, such as the `Send()` API.